Skip to content

 Research consistently shows that people who track what they eat are significantly more successful at achieving and maintaining their health goals.
 But how you track matters enormously.
 Studies published in the American Journal of Clinical Nutrition demonstrate that the typical person underestimates calorie intake by 30–40% when relying on memory alone.

 The guides below walk you through everything — from calculating how many calories you actually need, to choosing the right tracking method, to avoiding the subtle errors that silently derail progress.
-Each article is written by Dr. Amanda Foster, a registered dietitian with a PhD in nutritional science and 15+ years of clinical experience.
+Each article is written by Amanda Foster, a registered dietitian with a PhD in nutritional science and 15+ years of clinical experience.

 Key Takeaway